MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

      ![Screenshot showing the field to confirm or edit the topic name in the multilingual page.](../media/knowledge-management/ml-edit-topic-name.png)

-5. In the **context hint** section, add an hint relevant to the current topic in the selected language.
+5. In the **context hint** section, add a hint relevant to the current topic in the selected language.

      ![Screenshot showing the context hint editing field in the multilingual page.](../media/knowledge-management/ml-edit-context-hint.png)